General fishing regulations

 Multiple lines for common carp

-Anglers in Fisheries Management Zones 12 to 20 may use up to 3 lines while targeting common carp.
+Anglers in zones 12 to 20 may use up to 3 lines while targeting common carp.
 To use more than 1 line, you must meet all of the following conditions:

-• when fishing from shore, each line you use must be no further than 2 metres (6 feet) away from another line you are using
+- when fishing from shore, each line you use must be no further than 2 metres away from another line you are using

 The following are not allowed when fishing with multiple lines for common carp:

 When targeting common carp with more than 1 line (up to 3), the restrictions listed above apply to all lines that an angler is using.
-Any other fish species caught must be immediately released as defined in the glossary.
+Any fish species caught, other than common carp, must be immediately released as defined in the glossary.

 Non-angling methods of capturing fish